-- a) Turbidity is a measure of the cloudiness of water and is a good measure of water quality and filtration performance; 100 % of the samples tested for turbidity were below the required TT level of 0.2 NTU and 100% is the lowest monthly percentage of samples meeting the turbidity limits. - b) During 2017 Casitas collected 156 samples for total coliform bacteria testing according to the Total Coliform Rule.
-Total Coliform bacteria were not detected in any of these samples. - c) Mira Monte Well is above the MCL for nitrate, however the well water is blended with Lake Casitas water with the resulting nitrate level averaging 0.9 ppm as nitrogen. - d) The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+- a) Turbidity is a measure of the cloudiness of water and is a good measure of water quality and filtration performance; 100 % of the samples tested for turbidity were below the required TT level of 0.2 NTU and 100% is the lowest monthly percentage of samples meeting the turbidity limits. - b) During 2018 Casitas collected 156 samples for total coliform bacteria testing according to the Total Coliform Rule.
+Total Coliform bacteria were not detected in any of these samples. - c) Mira Monte Well is above the MCL for nitrate, however the well water is blended with Lake Casitas water with the resulting nitrate level averaging 0.8 ppm as nitrogen. - d) The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old. - e) Casitas has implemented a corrosion control plan by adding a small amount of phosphate to the water to lower corrosivity and reduce copper levels. - f) These results are below the detection limits for reporting and can only be used as an estimate.
 For vanadium sampling the highest level (in ppb) for the lake was 1.2 (ND for 2014), the well was 0.78 and 1.2 for the distribution system.
-Vanadium results of the treated water for 2017 were ND. - g) During 2017 the treated treatment plant influent had negative results for monthly testing of Giardia and Cryptosporidium. - CA State Water Resources Control Board
+Vanadium results of the treated water for 2018 were ND. - g) Distribution system measurements taken with field kits (not certified laboratory results). - \ CA State Water Resources Control Board